3 min to complete

 That would result in:

-In Scylla, to answer the same query (get vaccinations for a specific pet by name), we would denormalize and create an additional table: vaccinations_by_pet.
+In ScyllaDB, to answer the same query (get vaccinations for a specific pet by name), we would denormalize and create an additional table: vaccinations_by_pet.

-In vaccinations_by_pet the partition key is the pet_name and clustering key is the vaccination_id.
+In vaccinations_by_pet, the partition key is the pet_name, and the clustering key is the vaccination_id.

 Since the partition key is the pet_name, we can easily query the data and get all the vaccinations for that pet.
 By creating this additional table, we get predictable, efficient query performance when performing the read.